 - The ability to borrow against your cash value, allowing you to become your own source of financing and bypass banks, credit card and finance companies

 - The ability to have a guaranteed, predictable income in retirement, without the risk or volatility of stocks, real estate and other investments

 Suze Orman and Dave Ramsey’s Big Blind Spot…

 Financial gurus such as Suze Orman, Dave Ramsey and others will tell you whole life insurance is a lousy place to put your money.
 However, the policies they talk about are NOT dividend paying policies.
 In a dividend paying whole life policy, both your cash value and your death benefit grow by an exponentially increasing amount.
 (Perhaps if Ms. Orman and Mr. Ramsey read the No-Nonsense Guide to Life Insurance, they’d both understand how whole life insurance works.)

 The kind of dividend paying whole life insurance discussed on this website and in our FREE Report includes little-known riders or options that grow your cash value significantly faster than the policies Orman, Ramsey, etc. talk about, especially in the early years of the policy.
 (This is sometimes referred to as “high early cash value” or “overfunded” dividend paying whole life.)
 Structured this way you’ll have cash value in your first month and can use your policy as a powerful financial management tool right from the start.

 However, no two policies are alike.
-Yours would be custom-tailored to help you reach as many of your short-term and long-term goals and dreams as possible, in the shortest time possible.
+Yours would be custom tailored to help you reach as many of your short-term and long-term goals and dreams as possible, in the shortest time possible.
 To find out what your bottom-line numbers and results would be if you added a super-charged dividend paying whole life Bank On Yourself policy to your financial plan, request your FREE, no-obligation Analysis here now.
-Discover how to have an income in retirement that you won’t outlive!
+Discover how you could have an income in retirement that you won’t outlive!